knee-cola/jest-mock-axios/README.md

     }
 }
 ```

+The request object can be used ad a second parameter of the `mockResponse` and `mockError` methods.

 ## axios.lastPromiseGet()
 `lastPromiseGet` method returns a promise given when the most recent server request was made.
 We can use this method if we want to pass the promise object to `mockResponse` or `mockError` methods.